 These ’round 4′ sketches, above, show more of the locked in final form including the integrated tailgate and of course the tow-bar to tow the Hoonicorn!

-A final series of renders showed both turbo locations.
+A final series of renders showed both turbo/hood intergrations.

 However, I was really pleased to see there were only a few detail changes to the final design compared to these last renders.

-Detroit Speed did an absolutely amazing Job on the build.
+Builder, Detroit Speed, did an absolutely amazing Job on the build.

 Hopefully it also ticked the box to make it a bigger cousin of Hoonicorn.